George McGovern: Final years and death

-By 2009 McGovern had moved to St. Augustine Beach, Florida.
+By 2009, McGovern had moved to St. Augustine Beach, Florida.
 McGovern's seventh book (as author, co-author, or contributing editor) issued in the first decade of the 2000s, Abraham Lincoln, was published by Times Books and released at the close of 2008.
-Throughout 2009, McGovern embarked on a book tour, including a prominent visit to the Nixon Presidential Library and Museum.
+Throughout 2009, McGovern embarked on a book tour, including a prominent visit to the Richard Nixon Presidential Library and Museum.

-He was treated for exhaustion during 2011 and then was hospitalized after a serious fall in December 2011 on his way to participate in a live C-SPAN program about his 1972 presidential campaign.
+He was treated for exhaustion during 2011 and then was hospitalized after a serious fall in December 2011 on his way to participate in a live C-SPAN program about his 1972 presidential campaign on the 2011 television show The Contenders.
 By January 2012 he was promoting his latest book, What It Means to Be a Democrat.
 He was hospitalized again in April 2012 owing to fainting spells.

-McGovern's 90th birthday was celebrated on July 19, 2012, with a Washington event hosted by World Food Program USA and attended by many liberal Democratic politicians, along with (as The Washington Post termed it) "one respectful conservative", South Dakota's Republican senator John Thune.
+McGovern's 90th birthday was celebrated on July 19, 2012, with a Washington event hosted by World Food Programme and attended by many liberal Democratic politicians, along with (as The Washington Post termed it) "one respectful conservative", Republican Party U.S. Senate member John Thune.
 On July 27, 2012, McGovern's son Steven died at age 60.
 McGovern's daughter Ann said, "Steve had a long struggle with alcoholism.
 We will all miss him deeply, but are grateful that he is now at peace."

-In August 2012 McGovern moved back to Sioux Falls, South Dakota, to be nearer to his family.
+In August 2012, McGovern moved back to Sioux Falls, South Dakota, to be nearer to his family.
 His final public appearance was on October 6, 2012, when he introduced his recorded narration for Aaron Copland's "Lincoln Portrait" with the South Dakota Symphony Orchestra.